ChihchengHsieh/Note/README.md

 # Note Repo

-## This folder containing the note for all stuff.
+This repo containing the note for all stuff.